dokwork/lualine-ex/README.md

 Some path may be very long and takes significant part in the statusline.
 It's possible to specify the {max_length} of the filename.
 To achieve that the follow algorithm is used:

-- every part of the path is shorten till the {shorten.length} except parts from the {shorten.exclude}
+- every part of the path is shortened till the {shorten.length} except parts from the {shorten.exclude}
   list;
 - then the {shorten.length} will be repeatedly decreased until 1 or until the {max_length} will be achieved;
-- if it's not enough then the {exclude} setting will be ignored and all parts will be shorten;
+- if it's not enough then the {exclude} setting will be ignored and all parts will be shortened;
 - if the result is still longer than {max_length} than only the file name will be used with the prefix {filename_only_prefix}.

-Example of the shorten filename with follow options `{ shorten: { length = 3, exclude = { 1 } } }`:
+Example of the shortened filename with follow options `{ shorten: { length = 3, exclude = { 1 } } }`:

 | Space for component enough to show ...| Component example |
 | :--- | ---: |